 Here is an edited and condensed transcript from my conversation with Jodi.
-Subscribers can listen to the full episode here.
-If you’re not on Luminary yet, subscribe and listen (and get a 1-month free trial) by signing up here.
+Listen to the episode for free on Apple Podcasts, Spotify, Stitcher, or wherever you get your podcasts.

 Nathan Thornburgh: Let’s turn the clock way, way back.
 We are in Montreal, in the city where you were born.

 Thornburgh: And grew up.
 We’re kind of in the shadow of Mount Royal, which I climbed this morning, and it’s just fucking gorgeous.